k00ka/captains-mistress/README.md

 The first part of this project was presented at Ruby Hack Night on July 29, 2015.
 The output from that session is contained in the rhn1 branch.

-===
-Instructions for the second session:
-===

-The second part of this project will be presented at Ruby Hack Night on August 27, 2015.
-The starting point is the current rhn2 branch.
-Instructions are contained in the PDF available in the root of the project on the rhn2 branch.

-The output from that session will be pushed to the rhn2 branch so we have a final record of all work.
+The second part of this project as presented at Ruby Hack Night on August 27, 2015 in the `rhn2` branch.
+Instructions are contained in the PDF available in the root of the project on the `rhn2` branch.
+The output from that session was pushed to the `rhn2` branch so we have a final record of all work.

+The third part of this project is being presented at Ruby Hack Night in November.